-The GVCFtyper algorithm accepts the following optional ALGO_OPTION:
+The GVCFtyper algorithm accepts the following optional ALGO OPTION:

 - --annotation 'ANNOTATION_LIST': determines additional annotations that will be added to the output VCF.
 Use a comma separated list to enable or disable annotations.
 Include 'none' to remove the default annotations; prefix annotations with the exclamation point (!) to disable the specific annotation.
-See Section 9.4 for supported annotations. - -d dbSNP_FILE: location of the Single Nucleotide Polymorphism database (dbSNP) used to label known variants.
+See Section 9.3 for supported annotations. - -d dbSNP_FILE: location of the Single Nucleotide Polymorphism database (dbSNP) used to label known variants.
 Only one file is supported. - --call_conf CONFIDENCE: determine the threshold of variant quality to call a variant.
-Variants with quality less than CONFIDENCE will be removed. - --emit_conf CONFIDENCE: determine the threshold of variant quality to emit a variant.
-Variants with quality less than CONFIDENCE will be not be added to the output VCF file. - --emit_mode MODE: determines what calls will be emitted.
+Variants with quality less than CONFIDENCE will be removed.
+The default value is 30. - --emit_conf CONFIDENCE: determine the threshold of variant quality to emit a variant.
+Variants with quality less than CONFIDENCE will be not be added to the output VCF file.
+The default value is 30. - --emit_mode MODE: determines what calls will be emitted.
 Possible values for mode are: - variant: emit calls only at confident variant sites.
 This is the default behavior. - confident: emit calls at confident variant sites or confident reference sites.